UX-and-I/storybook-design-token/README.md

 ## Some Features

 - Automatically generates design token descriptions from your annotated stylesheets and icon files
-- Parses CSS, SCSS/SASS and SVG files
+- Parses CSS, SCSS/SASS, Less and SVG files
 - Provides various presenters to render examples of your design tokens
-- Automatically detects aliases of your css or sass variables
+- Automatically detects aliases of your css, sass or less variables
 - Displays property values that match token values, so you can easily recognize hard coded values in your stylesheets

 ## Installation